flagpolejs/flagpole/docs/ivalue.md

 ### getBounds(boxType?: string): Promise\<iBounds | null\>;

-Get the bounds of this DOM Element.
+Get the bounds of this DOM or Appium Element.

 Supported with browser and Appium type scenarios.